Ask an Expert

 iStock

-That said, you should already be shielded to some extent from this kind of scenario, as most condo boards have the right of first refusal written into their bylaws, which gives them a say in the transfer of ownership of an apartment.
+However, you should already be shielded to some extent from this kind of scenario, as most condo boards have the right of first refusal written into their bylaws, which gives them a say in the transfer of ownership of an apartment.
 Co-op boards have even more control, and a more rigorous approval process; any spouse or romantic partner whose name isn't on a lease would have to be officially approved by the board to become a co-owner.

-However, without any kind of agreement in place between you and your boyfriend, you do run the risk of him demanding money back—possibly through a lawsuit—should you split up.
+However, without any kind of agreement in place between you and your boyfriend, you do run the risk of him demanding payment—possibly through a lawsuit—should you split up.
 If he is paying you rent that is going toward your mortgage, for instance, he could make the argument that he is therefore entitled to some ownership of the condo.

-"If the boyfriend has contributed to the cost of the purchase or upkeep of the condominium, he could bring an action seeking to recoup the value that he has added," says Jeffrey Reich, a partner at Schwartz Sladkus Reich Greenberg Atlas.
+"If the boyfriend has contributed to the cost of the purchase or upkeep of the condominium, he could bring an action seeking to recoup the value that he has added," said Jeffrey Reich, a partner at Schwartz Sladkus Reich Greenberg Atlas.
 "The boyfriend could seek a constructive trust of the apartment and potentially compel a sale."

 It may not be very romantic, but the best way to avoid a messy legal battle following a break up is to have a written agreement in place.